cpske/ISP/assignment/week8/agile.md

 You need to think critically to spot some errors.
 A critical thinker could spot some of them without even knowing what Agile is!

-Read [What is Agile?](https://www.agilealliance.org/agile101/) on AgileAlliance.org, written by the inventors of Agile.
+For Questions 1-2, read [What is Agile?](https://www.agilealliance.org/agile101/) on AgileAlliance.org, written by the inventors of Agile.
 Contrast that to these articles:

 1. "What is Agile?" on Cprime: https://www.cprime.com/resources/what-is-agile-what-is-scrum/
    - The first paragraph contains contains 2 false statements.